 It can be difficult to get a permanent residency visa in Denmark if you're from outside the EU.
-To enter Denmark, you'll need a valid passport.
-As a foreign national, you shouldn't plan to stay in Denmark for more than 3 months without a visa.
+To enter Denmark, you'll need a valid passport and as a US national, you can stay in Denmark for 90 days without a visa.

 People from Nordic countries (Norway, Sweden, Finland, Iceland) can freely live and work in Denmark.
 For EU citizens, the rules are similar, but non-Nordics must apply for a registration certificate within 90 days of arriving in Denmark.

 UK citizens in Denmark have the same rights as EU citizens.

 Students in Denmark from the EU/EEA area or Switzerland only need secure a place on a course at a Danish university.
 Students from outside the EU should apply for student visas.
 This visa is straightforward, and can be obtained with proof of ID and an acceptance letter for a Danish university.
 A student visa will last the length of the academic year.